systemxlabs/sqllogictest-flightsql/README.md

 # sqllogictest-flightsql
-Sqllogictest runner for Flight SQL protocol supported databases.
+A sqllogictest runner for Flight SQL protocol supported databases.